LukeWood/devoxx/PITCHME.md

 - ML since 2015
 - Generative modeling since 2016 (off & on)
-- Keras team member
-- Pursuing my Ph.D in ML at UC San Diego (part time)
+- Recent work on StableDiffusion in KerasCV